jpetazzo/pipework/README.md

 Note that this will use `macvlan` subinterfaces, so you can actually put multiple containers on the same physical interface.

+## Let the Docker host communicate over macvlan interfaces

+If you use macvlan interfaces as shown in the previous paragraph, you will notice that the host will not be able to reach the containers over their macvlan interfaces.
+This is because traffic going in and out of macvlan interfaces is segregated from the "root" interface.

+If you want to enable that kind of communication, no problem: just create a macvlan interface in your host, and move the IP address from the "normal" interface to the macvlan interface.

+For instance, on a machine where `eth0` is the main interface, and has address `10.1.1.123/24`, with gateway `10.1.1.254`, you would do this:

+    ip addr del 10.1.1.123/24 dev eth0
+    ip link add link eth0 dev eth0m type macvlan mode bridge ip link set eth0m up
+    ip addr add 10.1.1.123/24 dev eth0m

+Then, you would start a container and assign it a macvlan interface the usual way:

+    CID=$(docker run -d ...)
+    pipework eth0 $CID 10.1.1.234/24@10.1.1.254

 ## Wait for the network to be ready

 Sometimes, you want the extra network interface to be up and running *before*